 - Hawaiian Airlines/ 1-800-367-5320

 Should you always call the airlines directly?
-One can still find very discounted flights or if you are member of any of the airlines awards programs (i.e., American Airlines or Delta) you can still grab some good deals through exploring.
+One can still find very discounted flights or if you are member of any of the airlines awards programs (i.e., American Airlines or Delta).
+You can still grab some good deals through exploring the web.
 My two main online resources are listed below:

-Another good one is SeatGuru which allows you to check which are the best seats in the aircrafts of most important airlines.
+Another good one is SeatGuru which allows you to check which seats are the best on the aircrafts for the most important airlines.

 Another good website to know when to arrive and leave from many of the world’s airports is ToAndFromTheAirport.com It is not just for air travel, but can be used for buses, trains, and other transit.